dbenusov/CollisionMapper/README.md

 ## Set up

-1. Build the applications to place into the docker containers.
+1. Build the applications to place into the Docker container.
-    ```shell
+    ```bash
     ./gradlew clean build -x test
     ```